zetavg/chromium-website/site/blink/launching-features/index.md

 satisfied`](https://github.com/w3ctag/design-reviews/issues?q=is%3Aissue+label%3A%22Resolution%3A+satisfied%22),
 the API Owners should be able to see evidence that you've seriously and comprehensively engaged with their comments, and tried to resolve any concerns.
+If the TAG has _not_ commented, then after your I2S is approved, it's courteous to post to the review saying that Chromium considers the feature stable, and future proposals for changes will be weighed against the compatibility risk of changing a shipping feature.

 If your specification is still in an [incubation venue](#incubation-venue) and not a working group, propose that the feature migrate to a working group.